Emotional Side Effects of Living with a Chronic Disease

 Being diagnosed with a debilitating illness can be a devastating ordeal.
-From numerous doctors’ visits and learning about available treatment options, to adjusting your personal life and work schedule while maintaining your healthcare can be draining to say the least.
+From numerous doctors’ visits and learning about available treatment options, to adjusting your personal life and work schedule while maintaining your healthcare can be draining, to say the least.

 Having a chronic illness can be unbearable physically and can also lead to psychiatric side effects.
 Focusing daily on your ongoing condition can lead to experiencing feelings of despair.
 A recent study found that 1 in 10 suicides were linked to chronic illness.
-Living with a chronic illness can leave one feeling alone and hopeless, but one must always remember that there is always more life to live and that some conditions are manageable, even if there is not a cure available.
+Living with a chronic illness can leave one feeling alone and hopeless, but one must always remember that there is always more life to live and that some conditions are manageable, even if there is no cure available.

 One of the best ways to cope with a chronic illness is by joining a support group.
 These can be in person or over the internet, and they serve by connecting people facing similar illnesses from all over the country and the world.
 Having someone to talk to who understands first-hand what you are feeling and dealing with, can provide an immeasurable amount of support and guidance in your medical journey.

-If you or someone you know is struggling with suicidal thoughts or you think is at risk of suicide, call the National Suicide Prevention Lifeline, 1-800-273-TALK (8255), a 24-hour toll-free confidential hotline.
+If you or someone you know is struggling with suicidal thoughts or you think is at risk of suicide, call the National Suicide Prevention Lifeline, 1-800-273-TALK (8255), a 24-hour toll-free, confidential hotline.
 This hotline has helped more than 6 million since its inception in 2005, routing calls within its network of more than 160 crisis centers.
-The Lifeline’s website has important information about how to help people in crisis.
+Lifeline’s website has important information about how to help people in crisis.